martin-hughes/azalea_libc/Porting Status.md

 not started | inttypes.h | Not expecting changes from musl version Completed | iso646.h | No changes from musl version Completed | limits.h | No changes from musl version
-not started | locale.h | Lots of things, but at first glance doesn't look too system dependent. not started | math.h | Requires floating point math, and a careful check not to duplicate anything. not started | setjmp.h | Ought not be too bad. not started | signal.h | Probably a fair amount of work - we don't do "signals" as such.
+incomplete | locale.h | Included in the library, but not tested. incomplete | math.h | Some functions are included, but not tested not started | setjmp.h | Ought not be too bad. not started | signal.h | Probably a fair amount of work - we don't do "signals" as such.
 Completed | stdalign.h | No changes from musl version